CognitiveScale/cortex-profiles-sdk-examples/bigquery-connection/README.md

 Notes on the above example:
 * The `--master` and `--deploy-mode` have been set to run the Spark job in the Cortex (Kubernetes) Cluster.
-* The Phoenix Client URL and Secret Client URL are referring to services in Kubernetes Cluster.
+* The Cortex API Client URL and Secret Client URL are referring to services in Kubernetes Cluster.
 * The Spark Driver and Spark Executors (`"spark.executor.instances"`) have a 2g and 4g of memory respectively. **Adjust the amount of resources used for your cluster/data.**
 * The Cortex [Backend Storage configuration](../docs/config.md#cortex-backend-storage) is configured by the default remote  storage client implementation.
 * THe `--secret` is set in the `app_command`.